-Just about every business wants to implement new strategies to become leaner, more profitable, and more productive.
 For businesses looking to reduce cash burn while continuing to satisfy customer demand, optimizing inventory levels is a perfect place to get started.
+In this article, we’ll define inventory optimization, reveal how to calculate optimal inventory levels, and show you how to optimize inventory levels with an inventory management system.

 Inventory optimization occurs when a business maintains a “just right” amount of inventory to satisfy customer demand.
-By optimizing inventory, a business reduces costs while avoiding the most common inventory-related frustrations, including stockouts, excess inventory, and inventory obsolescence.
+By optimizing inventory, a business reduces costs while avoiding the most common inventory-related frustrations, including stockouts, excess inventory, and inventory obsolescence

 Seen as a precursor to inventory control, inventory optimization is a robust, organizational commitment to thorough, thoughtful, and profitable inventory management.